 Belfastentries.com is a husband & wife hobby website built to provide information on the people, places, products and other stories of interest in Belfast and further afield.

 We are not historians and the intention is not to produce a dry history.
 The history books tell the big stories – we’ll leave them to it.
-Instead we will look at the smaller stories impacting the everyday lives of our ancestors, our towns & villages and the forgotten folk who tried to help those in need.
-We will publish articles about our heroes and shared history – concentrating on what unites us rather than our divisions along with posts highlighting interesting places to visit.
+Instead we will look at the smaller stories impacting the everyday lives of our ancestors, our towns & villages and the famous and forgotten folk who tried to help those in need.
 Hopefully the posts will be of interest to all readers, home and abroad as we learn and share information on our past..